brootaylor/brootaylor-v2/src/_content/pages/about.md

 summary: "Frontend Web Developer & UI Engineer living in West Sussex, England.
 Helping small businesses, companies and organisations build their websites since 2004."
 # Populates the opening / `lead` text on a page
 lead:
+  - I'm an independent Frontend Web Developer & UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations build their websites since 2004.
-  - I'm an independent Frontend Web Developer & UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations <a href="/work">build their websites</a> since 2004.
+  # - I'm an independent Frontend Web Developer & UI Engineer living in West Sussex, England and have been helping small businesses, companies and organisations <a href="/work">build their websites</a> since 2004.
   - If you're interested, you can find out more <a href="/about/me">about me</a>.

 bodyClass: "about"